danmackinlay/openreview_finder/README.md

 ### Data Storage

-- Paper embeddings and search index are stored in `./chroma_db/`
+- Paper embeddings and search index are stored in `./chroma_db/neurips/`
 - API cache is stored in `./api_cache/` to reduce API calls
 - Logs are saved to `openreview_finder.log`
+- Database size: ~107MB for 5,275 papers with embeddings

 ## Requirements

 - Python 3.9+
 - Dependencies include:

   - openreview-py
   - transformers/torch
   - chromadb
   - adapters
   - gradio
-- GPU support is optional but recommended for faster embedding generation

 ## Contributing